Mental Health Coping Kits

 The kits went to students in 4th, 5th, and 6th grades at Northbrook School District 28 thanks to a generous grant from the Northbrook School District 28 PTO Council.

-Items in the kits for the younger students include coping skills posters, yoga cards, fidgets, and guidance on managing screen time.
-The CATCH team is reviewing feedback on the kits and hopes to expand distribution to additional students.
+Items in these kits included coping skills posters, yoga cards, fidgets, and guidance on managing screen time.

 The Northbrook District 28 students also watched a presentation by NAMI, National Alliance on Mental Illness, about ending the stigma related to mental illness.